undergrad-partner-school

 Career Counselling

 At Williams College, there is both group career counseling for all students and individual career counseling for all students.
 There are a library and job fairs.
 Job interviews are also available to students through the career center.
 The career center offers resume preparation and resume referral to employers.
-There is campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be excellent for your future career.
+The school has campus employer recruitment for all the students.
+This school offers alumni networking opportunities, which could be highly beneficial for your future career.

 FAQ